jhanaviB/smolagents/smolsmallagentbase/README.md

-# ToolCallingAgent vs CodeAgent — Parameter Sweep
+# ToolCallingAgent vs CodeAgent — Compare both with a local LLM

-A local experiment harness comparing two smolagents agent architectures on a chained multi-step task.
+This code compares a ToolCallingAgent and a CodeAgent.
+Both the agents are run on a 16GB base M4 mac model.
+Given how constrained the hardware is, I did not expect either to perform too well.
+I wanted to understand _how_ things fail for both the agents.

 ## What it does